Ficool

 Aisha's smile twitched. "…Should I be happy about that or depressed?"

-Suppressing my laughter, I sat with them at the table.
+Suppressing his laughter, White sat with them at the table.
 Whatever threats she threw, the meal spoke louder.
-Each bite burst with flavor.
+Each bite burst with flavour.

-"I never imagined you could cook like this," I admitted honestly.
+"I never imagined you could cook like this," he admitted honestly.

 She tilted her chin, feigning pride.
 "Please.
 I'm a phenomenon who knows everything.
 Cooking is child's play."